-Farmers also need to be well informed about the implications of contractual agreements they may reach for identity-preserved products.
-When growers use written contracts, those contracts should be transparent and provide clarity on at least the following parameters: grower practices for producing a crop of desired quality and characteristics[, and for working with neighbors to address shared concerns]; the percentage of unintended GE presence allowed; point of delivery; time of delivery; and compensation [and should explicitly acknowledge/incorporate the need for the grower to work with his/her neighbors to address shared concerns].
+[Farmers also need to be well informed about the implications of contractual agreements they may [reach for identity-preserved products.
+When growers use written contracts, those contracts should be transparent and provide clarity on at least the following parameters: grower practices for producing a crop of desired quality and characteristics[, and for working with neighbors to address shared concerns][AO, KK: DELETE]; the percentage of unintended [GE][AO, KK: DELETE] presence allowed; point of delivery; time of delivery; and compensation [and should explicitly acknowledge/incorporate the need for the grower to work with his/her neighbors to address shared concerns][AO, KK; LeC: DELETE; MHM: CLARIFY AND SIMPLIFY].
 Strengthening the transparency of contract requirements will bolster coexistence.
+[AO, KK: Farmers are encouraged to communicate with their neighbors regarding IP production issues and best practices.]][CB, MH: enter into as part of the process in accessing an identity-preserved market.
+When growers use written contracts, those contracts should provide clarity on at least the following parameters: the IP market into which the crop will be marketed; the percentage of unintended GE presence allowed; point of delivery; time of delivery; and compensation.]

-USDA should support appropriate industry measures to strengthen the transparency of contract requirements and of actions taken to meet the requirements set out in those contracts.
-This might include helping to articulate, perhaps through “model contracts,” specific components that should be included in a contract to help standardize contract language and requirements.
+USDA should support appropriate industry measures to [strengthen the transparency of contract requirements and of actions taken to meet the requirements set out in those contracts][CB, MH: enhance the clarity of contract requirements].
+This might include helping to articulate, perhaps through “model contracts,” specific components that [should][AO, KK: could] be included in a contract to help standardize contract language and requirements.][LB, MH: DELETE TWO BULLETS]

-Beyond outreach to provide education about the components of coexistence and their importance, it will be critical that farmers be supplied with the best information about what methods work in helping to mitigate risks from unintended gene flow and be provided with tools to facilitate farmer-to-farmer communication.
+Beyond outreach to provide education about the components of coexistence and their importance, it will be critical that farmers be supplied with the best information about what methods work in helping to mitigate [AO, KK: potential economic] risks from unintended gene flow and be provided with tools to facilitate farmer-to-farmer communication.

 Stewardship plans increasingly need to focus not only on management practices designed to produce high quality crops but also on measures that support neighbors’ efforts to do the same.